Does massage help fibromyalgia: with bonus self help advice

 Clinical trials have shown that massage is effective in relieving fibromyalgia.
 However, the results show that some are better than...
 Read Article

-If you’ve had these for some time you will understand that there are a number of professional therapies including needles, lasers, massage techniques and various medications.
-However, long term these are expensive and usually just give temporary relief.
+Muscle knots are a very common problem, and are usually involved in most cases of musculoskeletal pain such as back, neck or shoulder pain.
+Unfortunately if you’ve had these for some time you will understand that professional therapies including needles, lasers, massage techniques and various medications are expensive and usually just give temporary relief.

 What are muscle knots